ruslankl9/phrasal_verbs_learning_bot/README.md

   - `▶️ Today`: study cards with Again/Good and a persistent `🏁 Finish session` button.
 When finished, you see a short summary and return to the menu.
   - `⚙️ Settings`: edit fields with per-item buttons; scalar values open an inline input screen with validation; `🧩 Active packs` lives here with checkbox toggles; Back returns cleanly.
   - `📊 Stats`: view today/week stats with Back.
+  - `📝 Quiz`: multiple-choice practice over today’s review pool.
+At the end, see a summary and try again.
   - `😴 Snooze`: quick +1h/+3h/+6h options with Back.

 ## Card Rendering

 - Cards render in HTML with bold phrasal, italic meaning, example bullets, and normalized hashtag tags.
 - A top-line 🆕 appears only the first time a card is ever shown to a user.

+## Quiz

+- Builds from your review-state cards; samples up to the limit from Settings.
+- Each question: 1 correct meaning + up to 3 distractors from global meanings; options are shuffled.
+- Clean UI: the bot edits a single message for navigation and summary.
+- Settings → “Quiz questions per session” controls the cap (default 10, range 5–30).

 ## License